bagde/bagde.github.io/index.md

 I recently graduated with an M.Eng in Mechanical Engineering at the University of Toronto, where I specialized in Sustainable Energy.
 In Toronto, I was introduced to the world of data analytics and machine learning and am interested in seeing how it can be applied to the energy industry.

-Stay tuned as I update my website!
+Stay tuned as I update my website with new things I learn!

 ## Academic Projects